-The Arabic Program offers an integrated way of studying Arabic language and aspects of Arab culture.
+The undergraduate program in Arabic Studies offers an integrated way of studying Arabic language and aspects of Arab culture and society.
 Beyond studying the language itself, students also have the opportunity to acquire a significant amount of knowledge about the nature of living, seeing, acting and interacting in the 'Arab way'.
 With the development of students' language proficiency, there will be a growing emphasis on reflection on, as well as critical awareness and discussion of issues related to Arabic literature and the realms of history, Arab society and religion in the Arab World, as well as current economic, environmental and political issues in the Middle East and North Africa (the MENA region where the Arab countries are situated).
 In the last semester of study, the program offers a capstone subject designed to consolidate and extend the knowledge and skills acquired over the preceding phases of study in the Arabic Major.
 The capstone experience involves applying knowledge and skills acquired so far in planning, designing, executing, and presenting the outcomes of, an independent research project, fostering student autonomy and agency and providing collaborative teamwork experience.

-Arabic language subjects are organised in a progressive sequence (of units) from Arabic 1 through to Arabic 10.
-Entry points are determined by the student’s background in the language, placement testing, prerequisites, or at the discretion of the Arabic Program.
-Students normally progress through the subjects in consecutive order.
-Mid-year entry is also possible into subjects with even numbers, subject to appropriate prior experience and approval from the head of the Arabic Program.
+Arabic language subjects are organised in a progressive sequence (of units) from Arabic 1 through to Arabic 7.
+Entry points are determined by the students' background in the language, placement testing, prerequisites, or at the discretion of the Arabic Studies program.
+Mid-year entry is also possible into subjects with even numbers (subject codes), subject to appropriate prior experience and approval from the Arabic Studies program.

-gain an in-depth knowledge of Arabic language and of Arab culture and society relative to their entry level;
+- Developed an in-depth knowledge of the Arabic language and of Arab culture and society, relative to their entry level

-acquire effective written and oral communication skills in Arabic;
+- Developed effective written and oral communication skills in Arabic

-develop a capacity to combine their knowledge of Arabic language and culture with other disciplines, and to work effectively across disciplines and cultures
+- Developed a capacity to combine their knowledge of Arabic language and culture with other disciplines, and to work effectively across disciplines and cultures

-- Consolidated their knowledge of the social and cultural diversity of the Middle East and North Africa, and develop the skills to work with people from diverse linguistic and cultural backgrounds;
+- Consolidated their knowledge of the social and cultural diversity of the Middle East and North Africa (the MENA region), and developed the skills to work collaboratively with people from diverse linguistic and cultural backgrounds

-acquire the ability to set goals and manage time and priorities, and work effectively both independently and in groups, as members or leaders of a team
+- Demonstrated the ability to set goals and manage time and priorities, and to work effectively both independently and in groups, as members or leaders of a team